mohandesosama/Handwritten-Signing-PDF-Certificates/README.md

 ![without_sign_image](https://github.com/mohandesosama/Handwritten-Signing-PDF-Certificates/blob/master/images/certificate_with_sign.png)

 ## Solution
-* Open the sign.docx file, remove the signature and put your own signature
+* Open the sign.docx file, remove the signature and put your own signature and/or stamp
 * Save sign.docx as sign.pdf
 * Put all the certificates (even thousands of certificates) you want to sign in the "put_certificates_tobe_signed_here" folder
 * Run the script